-Chelan PUD applies the Integrated Use Designation to areas within the Project Boundary with no known significant environmental/cultural resources or associated resource management goals that would preclude Chelan PUD's approval of Non-Project uses as part of the JARPA process.
-While any development or use can incur unwanted or adverse effects on the environment, these Designation areas are those most appropriate for the widest range of private, non-residential, and commercial uses.
-The Integrated Use Designation acknowledges existing uses, and anticipates future Non-Project uses by including within this designation some currently undeveloped areas within the Project Boundary that may be appropriate for future uses.
+Chelan PUD applies the Integrated Use Land Management Classification to areas within the Project Boundary with no known significant environmental/cultural resources or associated resource management goals that would preclude Chelan PUD's approval of Non-Project uses as part of the JARPA process.
+While any development or use can incur unwanted or adverse effects on the environment, these Land Management Classification areas are those most appropriate for the widest range of private, non-residential, and commercial uses.
+The Integrated Use Land Management Classification acknowledges existing uses, and anticipates future Non-Project uses by including within this designation some currently undeveloped areas within the Project Boundary that may be appropriate for future uses.

-Assignment of this Designation to particular areas does not ensure there are no protected or sensitive resources present, although the likelihood of them occurring is believed to be lower than other designations.
-As such, Chelan PUD strongly encourages proponents of Non-Project uses in the Integrated Designation to consult with County permitting and Chelan PUD Real Estate Services Department staff before moving forward with significant project planning.
-Additionally, Chelan PUD's Integrated Use Designation does not preclude the need for jurisdictional agency review and approval.
-Section 4.0 identifies these agencies and the regulations and laws they enforce.
+Assignment of this Land Management Classification to particular areas does not ensure there are no protected or sensitive resources present, although the likelihood of them occurring is believed to be lower than other classifications.
+As such, Chelan PUD strongly encourages proponents of Non-Project uses in the Integrated Land Management Classification to consult with County permitting and Chelan PUD Real Estate Services Department staff before moving forward with significant project planning.
+Additionally, Chelan PUD's Integrated Use Land Management Classification does not preclude the need for jurisdictional agency review and approval.
+Section 4 identifies these agencies and the regulations and laws they enforce.